 At what age did you start thinking about investing?
 Is it when you started college?
-Maybe its after you started your career.
+Maybe it’s after you started your career.
 What about high school?
-Maybe, but not likely.
+Maybe, but not likely, if not, you should, learn how to make money with 100 dollars, and be glad you did!
 Last year I was asked to be a guest speaker of a class of high school students at Carbondale Community High School.
 Before I came, I had the teacher take a poll of the students on the top five reasons why they think they should invest.
-The overachievers that theywere, they gave me their top six reasons.
+The overachievers that they were, gave me their top six reasons.
 Here are their top six reasons, and their reasoning behind them.
 I think you’ll crack a smile on a few.

-1. Turn a Profit, or in Their Words, “Make Some Money.
+Turn a Profit, or in Their Words, “Make Some Money”

-I then was able to bring a copy of my most recent Social Security statement, and showed them how much I would expect to receive if I retired at the age of 62, 67, and 70.
-I think it was a real eye opener for many, seeing how little that I would expect to receive by waiting 32 plus years, to start drawing my first Social Security check.
-One students comment of, “That’s it!” was priceless.
+I then was able to bring a copy of my most recent Social Security statement and showed them how much I would expect to receive if I retired at the age of 62, 67, and 70.
+I think it was a real eye-opener for many, seeing how little that I would expect to receive by waiting 32-plus years, to start drawing my first Social Security check.
+One student’s comment, “That’s it!” was priceless.

-All the students were in agreement that they don’t want to pay more tax that they have to.
+All the students were in agreement that they didn’t want to pay more tax than they had to.
 They all felt that investing would somehow decrease the tax they had to pay.
-We talked a bit about investing into dividend paying investments and also the rules on the Roth IRA.
-Not a better tax break than the tax free growth of the Roth.
+We talked a bit about investing into dividend-paying investments and also the rules on the Roth IRA.
+Not a better tax break than the tax-free growth of the Roth.

-One discussion that we had with the students was that I told them that investing does not always mean investing into the stock market.
+One discussion that we had with the students was that I told them that investing does not always mean investing in the stock market.
 There are other ways to invest.
-You can invest into a business idea, you can invest into themselves, and they can also invest into real estate.
-I actually have many clients and acquaintances that have been very successful with real estate and have made, have been very successful without actually ever investing in the stock market.
+You can invest in a business idea, you can invest in themselves, and they can also invest in real estate.
+I actually have many clients and acquaintances who have been very successful with real estate and have made, have been very successful without actually ever investing in the stock market.

 Many of the students knew that college was around the corner and that was obviously on their minds.
-Knowing that student loans were in the foreseeable future they hoped that their kids would have just as good if not better opportunity that they will.
+Knowing that student loans were in the foreseeable future they hoped that their kids would have just as good if not better opportunities than they will.

 Thanks to Mrs. Wilson’s class for participating!
 You all were great.